teymzz/selector/README.md

 # selectorJs
 The selectorJs plugin is a lightweight javascript plugin that extends the flexibility of selecting html elements.
 Selected elements are converted to array that can be iterated over.
-In this way it reduces the number of line of codes required to perform certain checks on elements' presence or absence within the dom and keeps the code cleaner and easier to maintain.
+In this way it reduces the number of line of codes required to perform certain checks on html elements' presence or absence within the dom and keeps the code cleaner and easier to maintain.

 ### Initializing class
 This class can be initialized easily as shown below: